meilikaiguo1/test/README.md

 # My First Git Repo

-This is my first Git repo.
+This is my first Git repository.